Constructive dismissal

 But if you proactively protect the wellbeing of your employees, you can assure these claims are minimised in the long run.

 Employers Direct can help you manage constructive dismissals when needed.
-We provide free legal advice and will help you decide the best course of action.
+We provide free employment law advice and will help you decide the best course of action.
 Contact us at 0800 152 2287 or click here.

 an employer rings a HR advice line